syamfarh/tp/docs/UserGuide.md

 #### Precise expected outputs on failure:
-If no name is input after the find command, an error message explaining the error will be shown, reminding you to follow the correct input format
+If no name is input after the find command, an error message explaining the error will be shown, reminding you to follow the correct input format.

 * You should see this error message: